-One of morrissey's first over political/social songs.
-He has no agenda but his own and this song exemplifies such, the abrasive nature of the guitar contrasts against the twee pop of the boy with the thorn etc...
+One of Morrissey's first overtly political/social songs.
+He has no agenda but his own, and this song exemplifies such.
+The abrasive nature of the guitar contrasts against the twee pop of The Boy with the Thorn, etc.

-A very powerful song, I love the drumming and Morrissey's powerful vocals.
-This should be considered their best.
-There Is A Light That Never Goes Out being second.
+A very powerful song.
+I love the drumming and Morrissey's powerful vocals.
+This should be considered their best, with There Is A Light That Never Goes Out being second.

 I love this song and have always loved it.
-Usually doesn't get in lists of the best smiths songs.
+Usually, it doesn't get on lists of the best Smiths songs.
 It's hard for me to see why.

 One of the greatest songs ever written.

 Best lyrics ever written...